 Annulus is an outer fibrous layered ring which surrounds the inner gel-like center, the nucleus pulposus.

 - Shock absorber for the spine

-- largest avascular structure in the human body
+- Largest avascular structure in the human body

-- both the nucleus and annulus are comprised mainly of water (88%).
+- Both the nucleus and annulus are comprised of mainly water (88%).

-- Spine is composed of 24 movable bones
+- Spine is composed of 24 movable bones.

-- Proper Spinal Alignment is need for proper spinal loading and segmental motion
+- Proper Spinal Alignment is need for proper spinal loading and segmental motion.

 - Spinal motion at a segmental level is required to facilitate the fluid circulation and and the cycle of waste and nutrition exchange.

 Asymmetrical loading of the disc as a result of abnormal alignment causes nuclei pulposi to shift creating a concentrated focal pressure to eventually break down the annulus fibers.Decrease motion of the disc and joints preventing hydration and nutrient metabolic waste exchange causing dehydration and tissue degradation.

 There are four stages of Disc Herniations